Economy of Delhi

 Delhi is the largest commercial centre in northern India.
 As of 2021, recent estimates of the economy of the urban area of Delhi have ranged from $370 billion (PPP metro GDP) and it has $272.603 billion as (Nominal GDP) ranking it either the most or second-most productive metro area of India.

+In recent times, a lot of economic, manufacturing and business activities have been attracted by Noida, Gurugram, Greater Noida, Ghaziabad, Meerut and Faridabad.

+A large number of population of Delhi travels daily between Noida, Greater Noida and Gurugram for jobs.

 Manufacturing

 Manufacturing grew considerably as consumer goods companies established manufacturing units and headquarters in the city.
 Delhi's large consumer market and the availability of skilled labour has also attracted foreign investment.
 Delhi contributes 4.94% to the total GDP of the country.
 In 2001, the manufacturing sector employed 1,440,000 workers and the city had 129,000 industrial units.

 Services

 Key service industries are information technology, telecommunications, hotels, banking, media and tourism.
 Construction, power, health and community services and real estate are also important to the city's economy.

 Retail

 Delhi has one of India's largest and fastest growing retail industries.